Savouge Spin Doctors: History

 The Savouge Spin Doctors is named and ran by the Savouge Aesthetics Center, a cosmetics clinic chain.
 The center was established in 2021 by trans woman Sydney Calderon who also became the team owner of the Savouge Spin Doctors.
 Calderon did not immediately organize a volleyball team and focused on growing her own business.

 The Savouge Spin Doctors was later formed debuting at the 2023 PNVF Challenge Cup initially collaborating with RTU–Basilan.
 They also took part at the 2024 PNVF Champions League.

 They joined the Spikers' Turf for the 2024 Open Conference with Sammy Acaylar as their head coach.

 In the 2024 Invitational Conference, the Spin Doctors was noted by its majority-LGBTQ+ roster and led by Savouge Aesthetics owner Calderon herself finished third place.
 The team duplicated its finish in the 2025 Open Conference.

-Calderon announced that the Open Conference is her last and she has been planning to form a new team for LGBTQ+ players for the next conference.
+Savouge reached the finals for the very first time in the 2026 Open Conference.
+They lost to eventual champions Criss Cross King Crunchers.